Terry's Second Site Tips

 Options

-In order to have the section created by this Tag Group appear at the top of each person's Person Page entry, I moved this Group to the top of the list of Tag Groups.
-Note that the Research Note Group, described in the first example in this article, is placed at the bottom of the list so it will appear after all other tags:
+In order to have the section created by this Tag Group appear at the top of each person's Person Page entry, I moved this item to between Chart Membership and the BMDB First Tag Group in the Pages > Person Entry section.
+Note that the Research Note Group, described in the first example in this article, is placed between the Body Tag Group and the Family Section so it will appear after all other tags.
+(I sorted all disabled items to the bottom of the list to get them out of the way.)

 Sorting Tag Groups

-The output of the various Tag Groups appear in the Person Pages in the order they appear in this list.
-You can re-order Tag Groups by selecting one and using the Up and Down button at the bottom of the screen, or by dragging it with your mouse.
+The output of the various Tag Groups and other items appear in the Person Pages in the order they appear in this list.
+You can re-order the items by selecting one and using the green Up and Down buttons at the bottom of the screen, or by dragging them with your mouse.

 These setting produce the "Family Background" section shown in the example at the beginning of this example.